Razor Blade Reviews 2018.

-It became very clear, that the 1st & 2nd shaves with a new blade are not the sharpest, but thereon in, they rapidly become sharper.
+It became very clear when using the Edwin Jagger Razor, or the Parker Variant, that the 1st & 2nd shaves with a new blade are not the sharpest, but thereon in, they rapidly become sharper.

 What is unusual here, is that the Feather blades are at their sharpest from the outset, but then steadily lose their effectivness on the 2nd & 3rd shaves.
 The 2 things that struck me most here, is that these Feathers are smooth operators when it comes to burn and irritation, because unlike some other blades, i never experienced any feeling of irritation or burn no matter how many passes i made over the same area!

-Sadly, The Feather blade life span was very short on my bristles.
+Sadly, using the Edwin Jagger 3D, The Feather blade life span was very short on my bristles.